damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

  <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FEnd%20of%20life%20of%20product%20and%20components%20.drawio">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2F%20End%20of%20life%20of%20product%20and%20components%20.png">Edit in diagrams.net</a>

- #### 3. How to disassemble the components a product for recycling/ disposing
+ #### 3. How to disassemble the components of a product for recycling/ disposing

    *You can use this template on the App diagram to describe the spets for disassembling to recycle/ dispose the components of a product after their end of life.*